-Novell Distributed Print Services is a trademark and NDPS is a registered trademark of Novell, Inc. in the United States and other countries.
+Novell Distributed Print Services is a trademark of Novell, Inc,. and NDPS is a registered trademark of Novell, Inc. in the United States and other countries.

-Novell Support Connection is a trademark of Novell, Inc.
+ZENworks is a registered trademark of Novell, Inc. in the United States and other countries.